2025 Core Web Vitals Checklist for Shopify (Free): 10 Quick Fixes That Boost Conversions (No Apps Needed)

 8) Minimize duplicate apps and scripts

 Uninstall apps that inject unused JS (duplicate reviews/upsells).
-Check <head> with DevTools > Network.
+Check the <head> section with DevTools > Network.

 9) Hero with video: static poster

-After each change, repeat the mobile PSI test and record the results (date, metric, URL).
-Prioritize what has the most impact on LCP/INP.
+After each change, repeat PSI on mobile and record the results (date, metric, URL).
+Prioritize what has the greatest impact on LCP/INP.

 Frequently Asked Questions

-What INP, LCP, and CLS should I aim for?
+What INP, LCP, and CLS should I achieve?

 Can I do it without apps?